 The Continued Health Care Benefit Program is an optional health care program which, like COBRA benefits, is designed to be a transitional medical care program, not a permanent solution.
 It is designed to provide insurance in between military health care coverage and a civilian health care program.
-Though the CHCBP is not TRICARE, it does follow most of the same rules and benefits as TRICARE Standard.
+Though the CHCBP is not Tricare, it does follow most of the same rules and benefits as Tricare Select.
 The main difference, as mentioned above, is that participants are required to pay a premium to participate.

-Continuous health care coverage and pre-existing c0verage.
-The benefit of using the CHCBP is that you will have continuous health care coverage, which can be important in qualifying for a new health care plan, especially if you are buying an individual health care plan, or if you have pre-existing medical conditions.
-You can also elect to purchase a pre-existing condition coverage health care plan through the CHCBP, which may entitle you to coverage for pre-existing conditions which may not be covered by your employer’s group plan or by an individual health care plan.
+Continuous health care coverage and pre-existing coverage.
+The benefit of using the CHCBP is that you will have continuous health care coverage, which can be important in qualifying for a new health care plan, especially if you are buying an individual health care plan, or if you have pre-existing medical conditions (this is less of an issue since the Affordable Care Act came about, but it’s still a good idea to maintain continuous coverage).

 Qualifying for Continued Health Care Benefit Program Benefits

 The main eligibility requirement is that the member must be coming out of Tricare coverage, or the Transitional Assistance Management Program (TAMP).
 This program is open to active duty military members, their families and dependents, divorced spouses who are not remarried, and children who exceed the age requirements for Tricare.